brendonthiede/brendon-k8s-demo/README.md

-# minikube Demo
+# Brendon k8s Demo

 ## Purpose

-This repo exists for showing some example usage of [Kubernetes](https://kubernetes.io/) on Windows via [minikube](https://minikube.sigs.k8s.io/docs/).
+This repo exists for showing some example usage of [Kubernetes](https://kubernetes.io/) on Windows.

 ## Context